So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 If this is your plan (or vice versa), here’s the route I’d follow…

-(Basically we’re cutting out Bogota and San Gil because there out of the way)
+(Basically we’re cutting out Bogota and San Gil because they’re out of the way)

 DAY 1-10: Caribbean Coast